It is also a difficult and stressful situation for the people who work with this vulnerable population, who are already under-supported and underpaid.

-Women with disabilities are particularly vulnerable, as they already face disproportionately high rates of gender-based violence, including domestic violence (Canadian for Research & Education on Violence Against Women and Children).
+Women with disabilities are particularly vulnerable, as they already face disproportionately high rates of gender-based violence, including domestic violence (Centre for Research & Education on Violence Against Women and Children).
 Furthermore, women with disabilities face unique barriers to accessing supports.

 Disability justice during and after the pandemic

 And this must not end when the pandemic does.
 As with the host of structural inequities illuminated by the crisis, recognition of these inequities and genuine efforts to address them must persist if we are to rebuild after the crisis as a more just and equitable society.